 The thing is, if you aren’t familiar with a business, it can be really hard to pin down exactly where you line up in the value equation.
-That’s why I want to go over four areas that really get businesses attention and help you understand where the freelance services you offer might fit.
+That’s why I want to go over five areas that really get businesses attention and help you understand where the freelance services you offer might fit.

 You’re going to notice that skills pop up in more than one category, and that’s because for a lot of us, our work is flexible and can help business in multiple ways.
 So let’s go!

 We’re going to start here because this is the big one.
 If you can directly help an organization or business boost their cash flows with your freelance work, you’ve got an easy case to make for why they should work with you.
 This category can include skills like

 - Sales and lead gen

 - Voiceover work

 Keep in mind this isn’t just about moving products and services.
 Non-profits need donations and some academic organizations are often funded by grants.
 That means skills like direct response and grant writing provide similar value.

 Producing Stuff to Sell

 Freelancers don’t always provide just a support function.
 There are a lot of freelance positions that aid in creating a product or providing a service itself.
 Those include